Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 import { z } from 'zod' ;

-const apiKey = flow . env .
+const apiKey = state . env .
 WEATHER_API_KEY ;

 try {